-"Cultural credit allows students to more fully embrace the university's mission and values.
-Events are scheduled outside the classroom that provide "substantial intellectual or cultural value."
+"Cultural credit allows students to engage in continued learning outside the classroom.
 These events connect what you learn in the classroom with experiences and events in the real world.
-They vary widely in form, and usually include lectures, concerts, art shows, film screenings or literature discussions.
+They vary widely in form and usually include lectures, concerts, art shows, film screenings or literature discussions.
 These events can be online face-to-face or virtual."

 The Cultural Credit Committee acknowledges that the word "cultural" is multi-faceted and not easily defined.
 As such, the Cultural Credit Committee interprets the word "cultural" to reflect its alignment with the currently established academic culture of Stetson.
-In other words, a Cultural Credit event is one that supports and/or enhances the existing academic curriculum of Stetson University and is openly available to all students.
+In other words, a Cultural Credit event is one that supports and/or enhances the existing academic curriculum (directly aligns with an established major/minor) of Stetson University and is openly available to all students.
+Additionally, Cultural Credits cannot promote any company or organization (whether on or off campus) and cannot be used as a tool for recruitment (again, whether on or off campus).